menicgiulia/NetMedPy/README.md

 Users can install NetMedPy and its dependencies using PIP (recommended).
 Alternatively, the source code can be downloaded, allowing for manual installation of the required dependencies if more customization is needed.

-#### Recommended
+#### A) Recommended

-While not essential, we recommend creating a dedicated conda environment for NetMedPy to ensure all dependencies are properly isolated.
+While not essential, we recommend installing NetMedPy in a dedicated conda environment to ensure all dependencies are properly isolated.

-Working with Conda is recommended, but it is not essential.
-If you choose to work with Conda, these are the steps you need to take:

 - Ensure you have Conda installed.